cafaray/diplo-cloud-notificacion-service/manifests/tekton/README.md

 Get the dedicated service account associated for the pipeline

-`k get sa tekton-pipeline -o yaml > service-account.yaml`
+`k get sa tekton-sa -o yaml > service-account.yaml`

 Edit the recent created file and include the secretfor docker.io hub